 If you know me, you won’t be surprised that my #12minconvo lasted 18 mins!

-Recorded in 2016, I speak to Marjo Matikainen-Källström, Satu Hallonberg and Markku Pulli about Karjalaisetkesäjuhlat; the commemoration of the evacuation of 430,000 people from Karelia after World War 2 and a celebration of continuing Karelian culture.
-I then speak to Satu Pihlajaniemi who shares some of her family’s memories as evacuees from Karjala.
+I speak to Marjo Matikainen-Källström, Satu Hallonberg and Markku Pulli about Karjalaisetkesäjuhlat; the commemoration of the evacuation of 430,000 people from Karelia after World War 2 and a celebration of continuing Karelian culture.
+I then speak to Satu (now Mrs Wiltshear) who shares some of her family’s memories as evacuees from Karjala.

 I visit Sankta Maria church in Närpes/Närpiö, and speak to town guide, Marianne Winter.
 I learn why the church is surrounded by over 100 stables, about the unique Swedish dialect in Närpes and why the Vietnamese name, Nguyen, is the most common surname in Närpes.